Mistakes Everybody Makes When Cooking Bacon

-If you're making bacon for one or two people—why not pick up a slice or two at the butcher counter instead of the big packs?
-It will not only be fresher than the pre-packaged strips, but it won't ever go to waste in your fridge.
+If you’re making bacon for just one or two people, why not pick up a slice or two at the butcher counter instead of those big packs?
+Not only will it be fresher than the pre-packaged strips, it won’t ever go to waste in your fridge.

 Mornings a little hectic at your house?
 When you’re doing your weekly meal-prep on Sunday, it doesn’t have to be only for lunch and dinner!
 There are so many ways to meal prep breakfast too, so make your bacon in advance.
 Just pop your pre-cooked slices in the microwave for 10-15 seconds to crisp each morning.

 Here are 20 microwave tricks every cook needs to know.